franklsm1/NHNFacebookApp/README.md

    The value given from the URL is the token which will last 60 days before needing to renew it (takes less then a minute once you have the APP_ID and APP_SECRET).
 * Plug both the group ID and the token into app.js and your app should run.

-* Setting up to run locally:
-   To run the code locally there are three sections that need to be uncommented.
-       1.)
-In app.js uncomment the *** section noted and then comment out the last app.listen function that is currently being used.
-       2.)
-In useFBData.js uncomment the *** section then comment out the following two lines.
-       3.)
-In useEventsFBData.js uncomment the *** section then comment out the following two lines.
-   Then run a "node app.js" command in the cmd prompt from the directory app.js resides and the app will then be running on localhost:3000

 # Files